 In particular, one thing we’d do was host custom fonts on our servers for customers who wanted that ability.

-The way our systems were set up meant that we had to replicate our entire product for every customer who wanted a custom font, and before long, it was a part-time job just to maintain all the fonts.
-It began to slow us down dramatically, and the time spent on upkeep started to outpace time spent building new features.
+The way our systems were set up, we had to replicate our entire product for each custom font request.
+Before long, maintaining all the fonts became a part-time job.
+It began to slow us down dramatically, the time spent on upkeep started to outpace time spent building new features.
 And before long, it became unsustainable.

-To make matters worse, every single one of those customers who wanted custom fonts ended up canceling within a year or two, leaving us in a lurch.
+To worsen matters, all customers wanting custom fonts canceled within a year or two, leaving us in a lurch.

 We learned the hard way that we couldn’t serve everyone.
 It was only after experiencing the painful defeat of pandering to the individual wants of each customer and then having those same customers disappear overnight, that we realized we had to get serious about focusing on meeting the needs of one type of customer.